Luciana Posted February 18, 2014 Share Posted February 18, 2014 LOL, is it true? Quote Link to comment Share on other sites More sharing options...

 Afi4wins Posted February 19, 2014 Share Posted February 19, 2014 English is studied in Malaysia so has that something to do with colonial-past?
 That is in many countries and for example Indians and Pakistanis speaks very good english.
 Yes indeed, Lordy.
 In fact, Malaysian history has got a variety on foreign influences.
 Portugese, Dutch and of course English as the last colonial power before the country's independence.
 Most Asian countries are having this same colonial past, but at varying extents of course.
 Quote Link to comment Share on other sites More sharing options...

 Afi4wins Posted February 19, 2014 Share Posted February 19, 2014 Afi is it true in Malaysia you walk Lizards like we walk dogs?
 OMG!!!
 Wherever did you hear that from Sharon???!!!
 No, that's not true at all...hahahaha.
 You walk dogs, we walk dogs too, LOL.
 Only a handful of hobbyists keep iguanas for pets.
 Wild lizards are plentiful no doubt but they don't need people to walk them...they walk alone, by themselves!
 Interestingly enough, before the widespread advent of the internet, there were still many people who thought that Malaysians still live on trees like Tarzan!
 Hahahaha.
 Not true at all.
 A lot of Malaysians nowadays tend to live in tall 'concrete trees'...called apartments and condominiums!
-Don't we all nowadays?
-Luciana and cocopop3011 2 Quote Link to comment Share on other sites More sharing options...
+Don't we all nowadays? cocopop3011 and Luciana 2 Quote Link to comment Share on other sites More sharing options...

 cocopop3011 Posted February 19, 2014 Share Posted February 19, 2014 OMG!!!
 Wherever did you hear that from Sharon???!!!
 No, that's not true at all...hahahaha.
 You walk dogs, we walk dogs too, LOL.
 Only a handful of hobbyists keep iguanas for pets.
 Wild lizards are plentiful no doubt but they don't need people to walk them...they walk alone, by themselves!
 Interestingly enough, before the widespread advent of the internet, there were still many people who thought that Malaysians still live on trees like Tarzan!
 Hahahaha.
 Not true at all.
 A lot of Malaysians nowadays tend to live in tall 'concrete trees'...called apartments and condominiums!
 Don't we all nowadays?
 You have dogs?
 ValDes 1 Quote Link to comment Share on other sites More sharing options...